 A small amount of solid waste would be generated as part of normal operation and maintenance activities.
 Periodic replacement of PV solar panels would occur over the 30-year operational lifespan of solar facilities.
 These PV materials would be replaced in a manner consistent with state PV Module Stewardship and Takeback Program requirements.
-See Section 3.4.3.1 for details about the Takeback Program.
+See Section 3.2.2.4 for details about the Takeback Program.
 Additional typical waste may include broken or rusted metal, defective or malfunctioning equipment, electrical materials, empty containers, miscellaneous solid waste, and typical refuse from operations and maintenance staff.
 Approximately 1 cubic yard of waste per week would be expected per solar facility, which would be collected by a commercial waste management service.

-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, operation of facilities would likely result in less than significant impacts on solid waste and recycling.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, operations would likely result in less than significant impacts on solid waste and recycling.